Maine Black Bears men's ice hockey: 1993 National Championship

 Maine was a heavy favorite to win its first national championship during the '91–'92 season.
 Unfortunately, those hopes were dashed when they suffered a surprise first-round loss to Michigan State.
 The team lost many important players, including Hobey Baker Award winner Scott Pellerin, after the season.
 People expected the team to underperform entering '92–'93.

-However, college hockey would soon learn that the Black Bears had an exceptionally gifted freshman class on their hands in 1992.
-This included future NHL Star Paul Kariya, and highly touted identical twin forwards Peter and Chris Ferraro.
-With Jim Montgomery, "Little" Cal Ingraham, Chris Imes, Garth Snow and Mike Dunham, Maine had a chance to make history.
+However, the Black Bears' freshman class of 1992 was stronger than expected.
+Its lineup included future NHL Star Paul Kariya, and renowned identical twin forwards Peter and Chris Ferraro, along with Jim Montgomery, "Little" Cal Ingraham, Chris Imes, Garth Snow and Mike Dunham.

 Kariya scored 100 points in one season at school, while Montgomery finished his successful college years with 301 points.
 They had a 42–1–2 season record, won the HEA regular season title, and won the HEA conference championship.
 They also won their first national championship.

 Their destiny was almost blown during the Frozen Four semifinals against the University of Michigan when the referees disallowed an otherwise legitimate Maine goal.
 The backside of the net was raised when the puck slid in causing confusion as to if it really went in.
 As a result, the game was tied at the end of regulation when Maine felt they should have won.
 In overtime, Lee Saunders scored the game-winner and sent Maine to the title game against defending champ Lake Superior State University.

 Maine's near-perfect season found itself in jeopardy once again in the championship game.
 Despite an early and promising 2–0 lead, the Bears found themselves trailing the seasoned Lakers 4–2 after two periods.
 Working double shifts for period number three, two likely heroes emerged.
 Jim Montgomery scored a natural hat-trick in the third period, lifting Maine to a 5–4 win.
 Kariya assisted on all three goals.

 There was a crackdown on many big college hockey programs during the 1990s for playing athletes who were deemed ineligible.
 Maine was one of these teams, and they suffered consequences including forfeited losses both retroactively and in future seasons.
 Some people questioned whether the 1993 title was real.
 But the NCAA let it go because the players were from past seasons and didn't play in Maine's championship.